bigdatagenomics/cannoli/README.md

-                 gem : Align paired-end reads in a fragment dataset with GEM-Mapper. magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snap : Align paired-end reads in a fragment dataset with SNAP. snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper. unimap : Align paired-end reads in a fragment dataset with Unimap. vep : Annotate variant contexts with Ensembl VEP. vtNormalize : Normalize variant contexts with vt normalize.
+                 gem : Align paired-end reads in a fragment dataset with GEM-Mapper. magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. longMinimap2 : Align long reads in a sequence dataset with Minimap2. singleEndMinimap2 : Align unaligned single-end reads in an alignment dataset with Minimap2. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snap : Align paired-end reads in a fragment dataset with SNAP. snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper. unimap : Align paired-end reads in a fragment dataset with Unimap. longUnimap : Align long reads in a sequence dataset with Unimap. singleEndUnimap : Align unaligned single-end reads in an alignment dataset with Unimap. vep : Annotate variant contexts with Ensembl VEP. vtNormalize : Normalize variant contexts with vt normalize.